 Changing & Re-using Schema Names

-Changing an integration’s schema name requires you to create a new integration and re-sync any replicated data.
+Changing an integration’s schema name requires you to create a new integration and fully re-replicate all historical data.

 Schema names from deleted integrations can be re-used.
 However, if a naming collision occurs (two schema names canonicalize to the same name) the destination may reject the data - deleting an integration in the Stitch app won’t delete that integration’s schema or data from your data warehouse.